Azathothas/Stars/README.md

 - [nullenc0de/FFUF-Workflow-Tool](https://github.com/nullenc0de/FFUF-Workflow-Tool) – This tool automates the process of running FFUF (Fuzz Faster U Fool) and post-processing its results to extract valid URLs.
 It supports both direct file input and piped input for wordlists.
 - [nullt3r/udpx](https://github.com/nullt3r/udpx) – Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be run on Linux, Mac OS, and Windows.
 Unlike internet-wide scanners like zgrab2 and zmap, UDPX is designed for portability and ease of use.
 - [nwtgck/handy-sshd](https://github.com/nwtgck/handy-sshd) – Portable SSH Server
-- [nwtgck/yamux-cli](https://github.com/nwtgck/yamux-cli) – Multiplexing TCP and UDP using yamux
+- [nwtgck/yamux-cli](https://github.com/nwtgck/yamux-cli) – TCP and UDP multiplexer using yamux
 - [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool
 - [nyancrimew/goop](https://github.com/nyancrimew/goop) – Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
 - [oalders/is](https://github.com/oalders/is) – an inspector for your environment